ThatGenericName/course-project-minor-technologies/Phase 1/Design Document.md

 DemoSource package

-Running the TotalDemo class in the com.minortechnologies.workr.demo package gives a demo of the below features.
+Running the TotalDemo class in the com.minortechnologies.workr_frontend.demo package gives a demo of the below features.

 TotalDemo was created as a relatively simple program loop with implementations of how to use the below classes.
 It does not have a proper UI that adhers to Clean Archictecture or SOLID principles.
 It is there for the purposes of demonstration and testing features.